Tropical Fukaya Algebras: Perturbed maps

-In this paper we show that the compactifications of zero and one-dimensional components of the moduli space $\widetilde \M_{d(\white)}^{\br}(L,\bD)^{< E}$ are manifolds.
+the union of $d$-dimensional strata with $d(\white)$ incoming boundary edges in the moduli space of broken maps.
+In this book, we show that the compactifications of zero and one-dimensional components of the moduli space $\tM_{d(\white)}^{\br}(L,\ul \Pe)^{< E}$ are manifolds.
 For one-dimensional components, the boundary consists of configurations with disk bubbling.
-For higher dimensional moduli spaces, we can not expect $\widetilde \M_{d(\white)}^{\br}(L,\bD)^{< E}$ to be compact because of the possibility of a positive dimensional tropical symmetry group.
-However we expect the following conjecture to hold, assuming suitable regularity for maps.
+For zero and one-dimensional components of $\tM_{d(\white)}^{\br}(L,\ul \Pe)$ the symmetry tropical group is finite.